I tried out OpenRouter's MCP Server

 (model: openrouter/auto, generation id: gen-1782522452-f9zeD9t0SdmiT5Q5iD3U, input tokens: 221, output tokens: 5)

-The model: openrouter/auto shown here is the routing meta (the specification you submitted), not which model was actually used.
+The model: openrouter/auto shown here is the routing meta (the specification I sent), not which model was actually used.
 To see the actual selected model, you need to pass the generation id obtained here to generation-get.

-Running all three generation ids through generation-get yielded the following results:
+After running the three generation ids through generation-get, here are the results:

-What surprised me was that GPT-5.5 was selected even for the light "hello" question, and that for the reasoning question, routing went through Gemini 3.5 Flash with its reasoning mode enabled.
-This deviated from the assumption of "big model for reasoning, cheap model for simple questions."
+What surprised me was that GPT-5.5 was selected even for the light "hello" question, and that for the reasoning question, the router was routing through Gemini 3.5 Flash with reasoning mode enabled.
+This ran counter to assumptions like "bigger models for reasoning" and "cheaper models for light questions."

 Another interesting finding was the effect of :floor (a suffix that forces the cheapest route).
-Even when I added :floor to the same reasoning question, the router still selected Gemini 3.5 Flash.
-When the Auto router is already returning something close to the optimal cheapest solution, adding :floor doesn't change the selection.
-However, the number of reasoning tokens dropped from 262 to 241 (a reduction of 21), and cost also fell from $0.002759 to $0.002570 (about 7% cheaper).
-You can see the router internally fine-tuning reasoning effort even when the same model is selected.
+Even when I sent the same reasoning question with :floor, the router selected the same Gemini 3.5 Flash.
+It appears that when the Auto router is already returning "close to the cheapest reasonable answer," adding :floor doesn't change the selection.
+However, the number of reasoning tokens decreased from 262 to 241 (21 fewer), and the cost dropped from $0.002759 to $0.002570 (about 7% cheaper).
+You can observe that even with the same model, the router internally adjusts reasoning effort.

-The JSON returned by generation-get includes fields like data.model / data.provider_name / data.provider_responses[].model_permaslug / data.native_tokens_reasoning, so while you can't see the router's decision criteria, you can trace the results in full.
-Being able to retroactively follow routing from within the development agent — without relying on external observability tools like Langfuse — is quite convenient.
+The JSON returned by generation-get includes fields like data.model / data.provider_name / data.provider_responses[].model_permaslug / data.native_tokens_reasoning, so while the reasoning behind the router's decision isn't visible, the results can be tracked end-to-end.
+Being able to trace routing retrospectively from within the development agent's view — without relying on external observability tools like Langfuse — is quite convenient.

 benchmarks and model-endpoints Are Fascinating

-benchmarks pulls third-party benchmarks from both Artificial Analysis and Design Arena.
-Omitting the source argument returns results from both mixed together, and you can narrow by task_type to coding / intelligence / agentic.
+benchmarks pulls third-party benchmark scores from two sources: Artificial Analysis and Design Arena.
+Omitting the source argument returns results from both mixed together, and you can narrow down by task_type to coding / intelligence / agentic.

-Looking at them side by side, Fable 5 costs twice as much on both input and output compared to Claude Opus 4.8, while its coding score improvement is only +2.2pt.
-Even though I'd heard "Fable 5 is the best on benchmarks," seeing Opus 4.8 at 74.3pt for nearly half the cost suggests that for continuous-use cases like coding, Opus 4.8 often offers a better trade-off.
-Being able to pull this kind of decision-making material from within the editor is exactly what benchmarks is there for.
+Comparing them, Fable 5 costs twice as much as Claude Opus 4.8 on both input and output, yet the coding score improvement is only +2.2pt.
+While I'd heard "Fable 5 is the best" benchmark-wise, seeing that Opus 4.8 scores 74.3pt at nearly half the cost suggests that for continuous-use scenarios like coding, Opus 4.8 often offers a better tradeoff.
+Being able to pull this kind of decision-making material right from the editor is exactly what benchmarks is for.

-When you want to go a level deeper, model-endpoints is the tool to use.
-For example, querying the providers and pricing / latency / throughput for Claude Opus 4.8 yields the following table:
+For deeper analysis, model-endpoints is the next step.
+For example, pulling the providers and their pricing / latency / throughput for Claude Opus 4.8 gives the following table:

 Anthropic direct is the fastest at p50 1.27 seconds, with Bedrock us close behind at 1.50 seconds.
-Meanwhile, Bedrock eu-west-1 maintains 100% uptime but comes in last at p50 5 seconds, and Vertex global sits at 3.3 seconds.
-For throughput, Bedrock us stands out at 69 tok/s.
-Being able to see live data on whether to compromise on latency by pinning to a region or prioritize speed with Anthropic direct is a powerful source of information.
+Meanwhile, Bedrock eu-west-1 maintains 100% uptime but is the slowest at p50 5 seconds, and Vertex global is at 3.3 seconds.
+For throughput, Bedrock us leads with 69 tok/s.
+Having live data to weigh "accept higher latency by pinning to a region vs. prioritize speed with Anthropic direct" is a powerful information source.

 Registering with Hermes Agent as an HTTP MCP

-So far I've been accessing OpenRouter MCP from Claude Code, but I was also curious about connecting from Hermes Agent.
-Hermes Agent is my main working agent — I use it to run news distribution on a cron schedule and keep it running as a daemon.
+So far I've been interacting with OpenRouter MCP from Claude Code, but another thing I was curious about was connecting from Hermes Agent.
+Hermes Agent is my main working agent — I use it for cron-based news delivery and running it as a daemon.

-Since the official OpenRouter MCP documentation only describes OAuth PKCE, accessing it from a daemon requires either implementing an OAuth client or finding an alternative authentication method.
+Since the official OpenRouter MCP documentation only describes OAuth PKCE, using it from a daemon requires either implementing an OAuth client or finding an alternative authentication method.

-I tried hitting https://mcp.openrouter.ai/mcp with a regular OpenRouter API key (OPENROUTER_API_KEY, for use in bearer headers).
+I tried hitting https://mcp.openrouter.ai/mcp with a regular OpenRouter API key (OPENROUTER_API_KEY, for bearer header use):

 curl -sS -X POST https://mcp.openrouter.ai/mcp \